danwing/metadata/draft-rw-flow-metadata.md

 # Example of Network-to-Host Metadata for Video Streaming {#examples-n2h}

-A network element can signal the bandwidth allowed for video streaming.
-Typically this policy limit only exists with cellular network operators (rather than a Wi-Fi network for example).
+A network element can signal the maximum bandwidth allowed for video streaming.
+Typically, this policy limit exists in cellular networks.

-The example below indicate the burst bandwidth (2Mbps), burst duration (3 seconds), and nominal (non-burst) bandwidth (1Mbps) for the requesting
+The example below indicates the burst bandwidth (2Mbps), burst duration (3 seconds), and nominal (non-burst) bandwidth (1Mbps) for the requesting
 user: